 How much do the 16 inch Guardian Bikes weigh?

-Gain Ratio (How easy are they to pedal?)
+Gain Ratio (How easy is it to pedal?)

 The gain ratio on a single-speed bike is a number that represents that single gear, or how hard or easy it is to get started pedaling and maintain fast speeds.

-The gain ratio on both 16″ Guardian bikes is mid-range at 3.55.
+The gain ratio on the Guardian Ethos 16 is mid-range at 3.55.
 This makes the bike geared perfectly for cruising around the neighborhood.
 As a comparison, the Cleary Hedgehog is designed for aggressive riding around hills and is geared at a low 2.88 while the woom 3 is geared a bit higher at 3.8, which will allow a child to ride slightly faster on flat surfaces.

 Insanely Easy Assembly